(Pictured: Bamboo Baby Sleepsuits - Classic Design)

 Owning a washing machine (in my opinion) is essential if you’re to keep up with washing as a new mum.
-A few baskets can quickly turn into eight or nine as your darling new little one mows through outfit after outfit, inevitably splattering mummy and daddy as they go.
+A few baskets can quickly turn into eight or nine as your darling new little one mows through outfit after outfit.
 But how should you wash clothes for a newborn?
 What’s the best product or the best temperature to wash newborn clothes?
 Can you bundle them in with the rest of your washing?

-Here’s a few FAQs answered, I hope you find it useful.
+Here’s a few FAQs answered, we hope you find it useful.

 It is of course entirely up to you, and fairly subjective, but here’s a quick guide to the different types of detergents and things to bear in mind:

 Colour detergent – for coloured clothes and does not contain bleach

 Biological detergent – contains enzymes to help with stain removal, these can potentially irritate delicate skin (although there is no evidence to suggest this, see link to the NHS website here )

 Non-biological detergent – does not contain enzymes and is less likely to irritate sensitive skin